-Cranberry Bliss Cracker Toffee: Easy to make and addictive toffee made from crackers, brown sugar, and butter.
-All topped with white chocolate and dried cranberries.
+Cranberry Bliss Cracker Toffee is made from crackers, brown sugar, butter and topped with white chocolate and dried cranberries.

 It’s so funny things we hated as a kid we love now as adults.

 Let’s take naps for example.